Skip to content

 Labelled Visibility

-from flock.visibility import LabelledVisibility
+from flock.core.visibility import LabelledVisibility

 @flock_type